-The Bell Harbor Cruise Terminal area would be further affected when this segment of Alaskan Way is used to accommodate traffic detoured off the Alaskan Way Viaduct during its demolition and before the replacement connection, Elliott Way Connector is constructed between the waterfront and Belltown.
+The Bell Harbor Cruise Terminal area is further affected by the need to accommodate traffic detoured from the Alaskan Way Viaduct during its demolition and before the replacement connection, Elliott Way Connector, is constructed between the beautiful Seattle waterfront and Belltown.

 Project Cost and Timeline

-The project cost was $1.6 million.
+The project cost $1.6 million to complete.
 Work was completed in April 2018.